aoloe/photoTweaker/README.md

 - announce on the create mailing list.
 - provide packages for windows and os x.
 - create a website, based on github files in this repository (ideale.ch/photoTweaker)
+- create a logo / icon for the program.

 ## For version 1.1.